jyablonski/jyablonski_praq/trino/apuntes.md

 [Link2](https://tabular.io/blog/docker-spark-and-iceberg/)
 [Link3](https://github.com/myfjdthink/starrocks-iceberg-docker)

-Dont fucking exec and run the trino CLI in a terminal lmfao, get a dedicated db management tool like datagrip or dbeaver
+Dont fucking exec and run the trino CLI in a terminal lmfao, use a dedicated db management tool like datagrip or dbeaver
 ``` sh
 docker exec -it trino-trino-1 trino